×

 • Tweet

-About Cali Sammel
+About Cali Burk

 Cali lives in the city and loves to spend time in the mountains!
 She is a self proclaimed Twitter addict and one time Zach Braff favourited her tweet.